Liposuction | Denver Area

-There are a few different types of Liposuction, but they all share a commonality, this being the use of a thin tube known as the cannula.
+There are a few different types of Liposuction, but they all share a commonality: the use of a thin tube known as the cannula.
 The cannula is connected to a vacuum that suctions the fat from the body.
-The list below provides you with the most popular types of Liposuction.
+The list below provides you with the most popular types of liposuction.
 During your consultation, you’ll be able to determine which type is best for you.

 1. Tumescent Liposuction

-This is the most common technique of Liposuction.
+This is the most common technique of liposuction.
 The surgeon injects a sterile solution into the area from where the fat is to be removed; it consists of saline, lidocaine, and epinephrine.
-This solution makes it easier to suction the fact with less blood loss and pain.
+This solution makes it easier to suction the fat with less blood loss and pain.

 2. Ultrasound-Assisted Liposuction or UAL

-This uses sound waves energy under your skin to rupture the cell walls of fat.
+This uses sound wave energy under your skin to rupture the cell walls of fat.
 The rupture of the cell walls liquefies the fat for suction.

 3. Laser-Assisted Liposuction or Smart Lipo